Natural Art: The Photography of Brad Hill

 1. These images - in all resolutions - are protected by copyright.
 I'm fine with personal uses of them (including use as desktop backgrounds or screensavers on your own computer), but unauthorized commercial use of the image is prohibited by law.
 Thanks in advance for respecting my copyright!

-3. This image was captured during my Grizzlies of the Khutzeymateen in the spring of 2024.
-Each year I offer trips into two different parts of the Great Bear Rainforest as well as two tours into the Khutzeymateen Grizzly Sanctuary (to photograph grizzlies, of course!).
+3. This image was captured during my Summer in the Southern Great Bear Exploratory Photo Adventure in late August of 2024.
+Each year I offer trips into the Great Bear Rainforest as well as tours into the Khutzeymateen Grizzly Sanctuary (to photograph grizzlies, of course!).
 Details about these trips can be found on the Photo Tours page of this website.

 Behind the Camera

-Nikon Z 9 paired with Z Nikkor 800mm f6.3S.
-Hand-held from floating Zodiac.
+Nikon Z 9 paired with Z Nikkor 400mm f2.8S.
+Hand-held from a floating Zodiac inflatable boat.
 VR on in Sport mode.
 Single-point AF area mode.

 At the Computer

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image the only global adjustment was an overall contrast tweak (using the Levels tool).
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23 (build 16.4.6).
+In the case of this image there were no global adjustments made.
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case numerous small adjustments and minor tweaks were made on 7 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+In this case numerous small adjustments and minor tweaks were made on 5 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+The colour of the dark fur of the otter was adjusted using a selective adjustment to the blue channel (curves adjustment).

 Photoshop modifications included insertion of the watermark and/or text.